How To Check Quality Of Cement At Site

 5 Temperature Test:

-Simply insert your hand into the cement bag, it should give cool feeling if its quality is good.
+Simply insert your hand into the cement bag, it should give a cool feeling if its quality is good.
 Otherwise, you may feel warm because of hydration reaction.

 6. Float Test: